shapeshed/shapeshed.com/content/posts/unix-xargs.md

-{
-  "slug": "unix-xargs",
-  "title": "Linux and Unix xargs command tutorial with examples", "date": "2017-09-11T00:00:00+01:00",
++++
+date = "2017-09-11T00:00:00+01:00"
-  "description": "Tutorial on using xargs, a UNIX and Linux command for building and executing command lines from standard input.
-Examples of cutting by character, byte position, cutting based on delimiter and how to modify the output delimiter.", "image": "images/articles/xargs.png",
+description = "Tutorial on using xargs, a UNIX and Linux command for building and executing command lines from standard input.
+Examples of cutting by character, byte position, cutting based on delimiter and how to modify the output delimiter." image = "images/articles/xargs.png" slug = "unix-xargs" tags = ["UNIX", "Linux"] title = "Linux and Unix xargs command tutorial with examples"

-  "tags": [
-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![cut man page](/images/articles/xargs.png)